A primary purpose of religion—and religious education—is just this: to nurture all that is right and good in us; to help us to be our best selves.

-We strive to provide children, youth, young adults, andadults an opportunity to explore the world and their own experiences in a nurturing community as they develop their own beliefs and meet their spiritual needs.
-Unitarian Universalist religious education programs offer all ages:
+Unitarian Universalism provides all ages with an opportunity to explore the world and reflect on their own experiences in a nurturing community as they develop their own beliefs and meet their spiritual needs.
+Learn more about our offerings for young children (through grade 5), older children (through grade 8), youth (grades 9-12), young adults (18-35), and adults.

-Congregations are free to choose what curricula they teach.
-The Unitarian Universalist Association (UUA) provides lifelong religious education resources free of charge through the Tapestry of Faith series.
+Congregations are free to choose what programs they offer, so you’ll find a different mix at each congregation you visit.
+The Unitarian Universalist Association (UUA) provides faith development resources through the Tapestry of Faith series.
 Additional resources, available from the UUA Bookstore, include our expanding series of Tapestry of Faith Toolkit Books and materials to lead Our Whole Lives comprehensive sexuality education programs.

 To experience Unitarian Universalism firsthand, we invite you to visit a congregation near you!